Webcomic / M Yth

 - Urban Fantasy: Sunny is the only story, so far, to be settled in modern times.
-2/3 of the Irresponsable omake is set in modern Japan.
+2/3 of the Irresponsible omake is set in modern Japan.

 - Voluntary Shapeshifter: Zeus.
 He uses this to change into a bird to get Hera invite him into her room...

-- Winged Humanoid: Bia, Zelus, Kratos, Nike, Eos and Eros.
+- Winged Humanoid: The Winged Enforcers, Eos and Eros.

-- Woobie, Destroyer of Worlds: In Eternal Gift, Poseidon's grief over Poseida's death causes massive tsunamis for days until he doesn't give a damn anymore and the sea enters a death-like calmness.
+- Woobie, Destroyer of Worlds: In Eternal Gift, Poseidon's grief over Poseida's death caused massive tsunamis for days.